 It is a surprisingly deep simulation for a mobile title, and sure to get any motorhead’s motorsport meter way into the red in those high-octane high-pressure moments.
 Oh, and there’s also a version made specifically for the Nintendo Switch if you fancy that.

 The Legend of Zelda: Tears of the Kingdom – Switch

-Ok, so you might not think this is a car game, but guess what?
+Okay, so you might not think this makes our list of car games, but guess what?
 You can build a car in Zelda: Tears of the Kingdom!
-Sure, it might be powered by rockets or fans, but if you want to traverse Hyrule behind the wheel – or control stick – of something sporty, just make it yourself and take to a road trip out to Gerudo.
-For the same reason, TotK is also a contender on our list of the best plane games, and I won’t here any argument against that.
+Sure, it might be powered by rockets or fans, but if you want to traverse Hyrule behind the wheel – or control stick – of something sporty, just make it yourself and take a road trip out to Gerudo.
+For the same reason, TotK is also a contender on our list of the best plane games, and I won’t hear any argument against that.

 If you do decide to head to Hyrule, allow us to add some gas to your tank with our guides to Zelda: Tears of the Kingdom koroks, Zelda: Tears of the Kingdom shrines, Zelda: Tears of the Kingdom armor, Zelda: Tears of the Kingdom geoglyphs, Zelda: Tears of the Kingdom autobuild, and Zelda: Tears of the Kingdom enemies.

 Okay, is that enough car games for you?
 It better be, because you’re not having any more.
 Nope, it’s bedtime, no more games.
 Stop it, you.
 Off you go.
 No, don’t answer back, go on, upstairs, off you go.
 Ugh alright… just one more, pick from my best open-world games list and then after that, it’s definitely bedtime.
 I mean it.